rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 ![Create Custom Attribute](../../.gitbook/assets/gainsight-px-create-attribute.png)

-You can then provide this mapping in the RudderStack dashboard.
+You can then provide these mappings in the RudderStack dashboard.

 ## Identify